microsoft/vscode-react-native/README.md

 ## Remote JavaScript Debugging (Deprecated)

-Remote JavScript is deprecated by react-native from [0.73](https://reactnative.dev/docs/0.75/other-debugging-methods#remote-javascript-debugging-deprecated) and maybe removed officially at any time.
+Remote JavScript debugging is deprecated by react-native team from [0.73](https://reactnative.dev/docs/0.75/other-debugging-methods#remote-javascript-debugging-deprecated) and may be removed officially at any time.

-We strongly recommend to use Hermes engine and direct debugging in your application.
+**We strongly recommend to use Hermes engine and direct debugging in your application.**

 Below config showed classic debug mode in extension, we may remove it from extension in the future if it's totally removed officially.